Breast Pumps and Supplies

 - If you want to get your supplies from a military clinic or hospital, follow their processes and procedures.

 - If you don’t mind paying up front, go to a TRICARE-authorized provider, supplier, or vendor (includes retail and online stores).
-Make sure to save and copy your receipt.
+Be sure to save and copy your receipt.

 - If you use a network provider or supplier, you don’t have to file a claim.